N3b3x/hf-general-ci-tools/docs/ru-cpp-analysis.md

 ---
 layout: default
-title: "🛡️ Static Analysis Workflow"
+title: "� C++ Static Analysis (Reusable)"
-description: "Security analysis using cppcheck"
+description: "Reusable workflow for C++ security and bug detection using cppcheck"
 nav_order: 2
 parent: "🔄 Reusable Workflows"
 ---

-# Static Analysis Workflow Guide
+# 🔍 C++ Static Analysis (Reusable)

-**🔒 Cppcheck Security Analysis**
+**Workflow:** `ru-cpp-analysis.yml` → 🔍 **[RU] C++ Static Analysis**

+A powerful reusable workflow for comprehensive C++ static analysis using cppcheck to detect security vulnerabilities, bugs, and code quality issues.
+Designed for easy integration with configurable strictness levels.

 ---

-The Static Analysis workflow runs cppcheck via Docker for comprehensive C/C++ code analysis with configurable strictness.
+## 📋 Overview

+This reusable workflow (`ru-cpp-analysis.yml`) performs comprehensive static analysis on C++ codebases using cppcheck via Docker.
+It's designed for maximum flexibility with configurable analysis levels and can be called from any repository.

+### ✨ **Live CI Example**
+👀 See our comprehensive testing workflow: [`ci-cpp-analysis.yml`](../.github/workflows/ci-cpp-analysis.yml) which demonstrates **all features** of this reusable workflow by testing it against real C++ code with various configuration options.

 ## 📋 Table of Contents